angular/angular/aio/content/guide/forms.md

 - The code imports the Angular core library and the `Hero` model you just created.
 - The `@Component` selector value of "hero-form" means you can drop this form in a parent template with a `<hero-form>` tag.
-- The `moduleId: module.id` property sets the base for module-relative loading of the `templateUrl`.
 - The `templateUrl` property points to a separate file for the template HTML.
 - You defined dummy data for `model` and `powers`, as befits a demo.
 Down the road, you can inject a data service to get and save real data